-Anchor line and chain, called anchor rode, is as important as the anchor.
+The anchor line and chain, called anchor rode, is as important as the anchor.
 The general rule is to use an anchor chain the same length as the boat.
-Then, pay out anchor rode at least three times the depth of the water.
+Then, pay out the anchor rode at least three times the depth of the water.
 For rough conditions, use more line to provide greater scope pulling on the anchor.
 At 10 feet of rode for every foot of depth, holding power is near 100%.

-The best boat anchor is strong and reliable to secure a boat fast whether docking, fishing or in an emergency.
+The best boat anchor is strong and reliable to secure a boat fast, whether docking, fishing, or in an emergency.
 We chose the Fortress Anchor as the best boat anchor because it is light, strong, very effective, and folds flat for storage.